 2. Integration – How transparently extensions work with the main application

 3. Cost – How easy to implement, and any direct expenses incurred

-Can an extension fulfill the necessary use cases?
+Can a BI extension fulfill the necessary use cases?
 Can it provide an alternative solution?
 Efficacy is defined by the specificity and completeness potential of an extensible solution.